Mary K. Baumann

 Director, Dorothy Kalins Ink, and Founding Editor of Metropolitan Home and Saveur

 Dorothy Kalins has been an innovator in magazine editorial and management for decades.
 In 2001 Kalins joined Newsweek as Executive Editor where she helped direct the magazine’s National Magazine Award–winning coverage of 9/11.
 Kalins was the first woman ever named Adweek’s Editor of the Year; she was awarded the prestigious Matrix Award from Women in Communications for her work in magazines.
 In 2010, she accepted the Exceptional Woman in Publishing Award from WIPP.
 In 2013, Kalins was inducted into the Beard Foundation’s Who’s Who in Food & Beverage.
 Kalins was the founding editor-in-chief of Metropolitan Home, the leading baby boom design publication, which won the National Magazine Award for general excellence in 1990.
 Kalins was named vice president and editorial director of the Meredith Design Group, responsible for the editorial direction of Metropolitan Home, Traditional Home, and Country Home.
 Kalins became founding partner and editor in chief of Meigher Communications, where she founded Saveur in 1994, relaunched Garden Design as a national consumer magazine and other special interest magazines and newsletters.
 In its first five years under her direction, Saveur received 17 nominations and won three National Magazine Awards.
 In all she has produced eight books developed from her magazines.
 In 2006, Kalins launched Dorothy Kalins Ink, editorial consultants.
 As director, she and her team work on book and magazine projects both here and abroad, producing and writing cookbooks and consulting on editorial positioning, management, staffing and redesign.
 She has produced three award-winning books with John Besh, two with David Tanis, Hero Food with Seamus Mullen, and in 2013, The Gramercy Tavern Cookbook.
-Kalins has produced three book projects all to be published in fall 2015: V is for Vegetables, with Gramercy Tavern’s Michael Anthony; Zahav, a definitive work on Israeli-American cuisine with the award winning Philadelphia chef Michael Solomonov; and Besh Big Easy, her fourth book with New Orleans chef John Besh.
-Kalins is an editorial consultant to Panna, a leading edge video cookbook for the iPad and chair of the Journalism Committee of the James Beard Foundation.
+Kalins published three books in 2015: V is for Vegetables, with Michael Anthony; Zahav, a definitive work on Israeli-American cuisine with the Philadelphia chef Michael Solomonov; and Besh Big Easy, her fourth book with New Orleans chef John Besh.
+Kalins, longtime chair of the James Beard Journalism Committee, is an editorial consultant to Panna, a leading edge online cookbook.
+She is currently at work on The Shake Shack Book for Clarkson Potter.

 Publisher, Chief Revenue Officer, Wired and Ars Technica

-Kim Kelleher was named Publisher, Chief Revenue Officer of Wired and Ars Technica in September 2014.
-Her career in media, marketing and advertising spans over twenty years.
-Before Wired, Kim was president of Say Media, where she oversaw the company’s business strategy including global sales, marketing, production, communications, media solutions and content operations.
-Prior to Say Media, she was worldwide publisher of Time.
+Kim Kelleher is the Publisher, Chief Revenue Officer of WIRED and Ars Technica.
+Kelleher’s career in media, marketing, and advertising spans over 20 years.
+Before WIRED, Kelleher was president of Say Media, where she oversaw the company’s business strategy, including global sales, marketing, production, communications, media solutions, and editorial and content operations.
+Prior to Say Media, Kelleher was worldwide publisher of Time.
 During her tenure, she was named Advertising Age’s Publisher of the Year in October 2011.
-Kim also served as vice president and publisher of Sports Illustrated, where she was the first female executive to lead Sports Illustrated advertising sales in the history of the brand.
-Previously, she was vice president and publisher of Self and was inducted into the American Advertising Federation’s Advertising Hall of Achievement, the industry’s premier award for outstanding young advertising professionals.
-Kim is a graduate of the University of Wisconsin-Madison and resides in New York with her husband and two sons.
+She also served as vice president and publisher of Sports Illustrated, where she was the first female executive to lead Sports Illustrated advertising sales in the history of the brand.
+Previously, Kelleher was vice president and publisher of Self and was inducted into the American Advertising Federation’s Advertising Hall of Achievement, the industry’s premier award for outstanding young advertising professionals.
+Kelleher serves on several boards, including Upworthy, the American Advertising Federation, the Board of Governors of Cancer and Careers, the charitable arm of Cosmetic Executive Women (CEW), and is the President of New York Women in Communications.
+Kelleher is a graduate of the University of Wisconsin-Madison and resides in New York with her husband and two sons.

 Founder/Chairman, Kreisky Media, LLC